-- There were comprehensive risk assessments in relation to safety issues. - The practice monitored and reviewed activity.
+• There were comprehensive risk assessments in relation to safety issues.
+However, we noted the practice had not carried out any fire drills in the previous 12 months.
+The practice showed us evidence they had undertaken a fire evacuation drill two days after the inspection.
+We found the designated fire marshal was due to undertake fire marshal training and had experience of fire marshal duties from their previous role. • The practice monitored and reviewed activity.
 This helped it to understand risks and gave a clear, accurate and current picture of safety that led to safety improvements.